viniarck/phpipam-pyclient/README.md

 ## phpipam-pyclient

-phpipam-pyclient is a REST-client CLI tool to interface with [phpipam](https://github.com/phpipam/phpipam) REST API. phpipam-pyclient leverages python fire and requests under the hood, some high level functions have been implementend to allow the user to quickly query certain information about the devices on phpipam.
+phpipam-pyclient is a REST-client CLI tool to interface with [phpipam](https://github.com/phpipam/phpipam) REST API. phpipam-pyclient leverages python fire and requests under the hood, some high level functions have been implementend to allow the user to quickly query certain information about the devices on p288!!!222OOiuiiHH@hpipam.
 In addition, you can use this library to build your Ansible inventory by filtering a field/column of the devices on phpipam.

 ### Testing